Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 ##### Parameters

+* **Knnn** Sets/selects probe number.
+If there is no K parameter then 0 is used.
+You can ignore this parameter if you have only one probe.
-* **Pnnn** Z probe type
+* **Pnnn** Probe type
 * **C"name"** Specifies the input pin and the optional modulation pin.
 This parameter is mandatory, except for probe type 0 (manual probing) and 10 (Z motor stall detection).
 * **Hnnn** or **Hnnn:nnn** Dive height (mm).
 The height above the trigger height from which probing starts.
-Second probing height supported in RRF 3.5.1 and later, see notes below.
+The second dive height is supported in RRF 3.5.1 and later, see notes below.
 * **Fnnn** or **Fnnn:nnn** or **Fnnn:nnn:nnn** Feed rate (i.e. probing speed, mm/min).
-Initial fast probe followed by probing at second speed supported in RRF 3.3 and later.
-Third speed for scanning Z probe supported in RRF 3.5.0 and later.
+Initial fast probe followed by probing at second speed is supported in RRF 3.3 and later.
+Third speed for scanning Z probe is supported in RRF 3.5.0 and later.
 * **Tnnn** Travel speed to and between probe points (mm/min).
 This is also the Z lift speed after probing.
 The corresponding axis speed limits set by M203 will be used instead if they are lower.
-* **Knnn** Sets/selects Z probe number.
-If there is no K parameter then 0 is used.
-You can ignore this parameter if you have only one Z probe.
 * **Rnnn** Z probe recovery time before the probing move is started, default zero (seconds).
 This is to allow the probe to settle after executing a travel move to the coordinates to probe.
 * **Annn** Maximum number of times to probe each point, default 1.
-Maximum, as of 2.03, is 31.
+Maximum, as of RRF 2.03, is 31.
 Setting M558 A parameter to anything >31 set it to 0 instead of to 31
 * **Snnn** Tolerance when probing multiple times, default 0.03mm
 * **Bn** If 1, turn off all heaters while probing, default (B0) leaves heaters on.